 In additional, tea tree oil is claimed to be effective in treating a variety of skin-based afflictions, with everything from dandruff and lice to acne and athlete’s foot included.
 Generally speaking, research to back up any of these claims is preliminary at best and not broadly accepted due to differences in methodology and concentrations of active ingredients.

 One 2016 study, for example, found tea tree extracts to contain insecticide and repellant qualities, likely due to a compound, 1,8-cineole, found at low concentrations of its essential oil form.
 This same study further found tea tree oil to have toxic effects on certain species of beetles and ants, pointing to its potential potency (1).

 As for its other medicinal uses, the Mayo Clinic does not currently recognize research on these folk medicinal uses to be conclusive (2).

 Tea tree oil has a fairly storied history when it comes to practical uses, making it obvious why this essential oil, in particular, would gain attention as a natural mosquito repellant alternative.
 However, with just a study or two to its name, it is challenging to fully endorse it for regular use.
 That being said, the preliminary research into using tea tree oil as a mosquito repellant is promising, leaving open room for more follow-up studies on this specific topic.

 Safety must also be addressed with regards to tea tree oil.
 The Mayo Clinic has found tea tree oil (and its derivatives) to be safe for dermal use, though some risk for irritation is apparent.
 However, tea tree oil should never be ingested because it is toxic to humans (2).

-Tea Tree Oil Forms and Where to Get it
+Forms of Tea Tree Oil and Where to Get Them

 2 – The Mayo Clinic.
 Tea tree oil. https://www.mayoclinic.org/drugs-supplements-tea-tree-oil/art-20364246